Songdo: Sustainability

 Though the city is not yet complete, Songdo IBD is home to 106 LEED certified buildings that fall under 12 projects, or 22 million sq ft of LEED-certified space.
-This number includes several ‘firsts’ for LEED in Korea and Asia, including the first LEED-certified hotel in Korea (the Sheraton Incheon), the first certified residential tower in Korea (Central Park 1), and the first certified convention hall in Asia (Convensia).
+This number includes several 'firsts' for LEED in Korea and Asia, including the first LEED-certified hotel in Korea (the Sheraton Incheon), the first certified residential tower in Korea (Central Park 1), and the first certified convention hall in Asia (Convensia).
 The 50,000 sq ft clubhouse for the Jack Nicklaus Golf Club Korea which hosted the Presidents Cup in 2015 is also certified.
 Songdo IBD alone represents 40% of all LEED-certified space in South Korea.

 In addition, Songdo IBD utilizes a pneumatic waste disposal system.
 This means no garbage cans on street corners, and no garbage trucks.
 Instead, garbage is thrown into pipes that will suck the garbage underground, disposing of waste, and recycling what can be recycled.

 There are also 25 km of bike paths and charging stations for electric vehicles throughout the city.

+There have been many criticisms of Songdo's sustainability credentials given the car-centricity of the city and the lack of walkability.
+Many of the LEED certified buildings also only meet the minimum criteria and many of the cities claims have been dismissed as greenwashing.

 UN Green Climate Fund

 In October 2012, Songdo IBD was selected to become the home to the United Nations Green Climate Fund (GCF).
 One of the reasons for selection is the environmental-friendly practices that were incorporated into the city's foundation.
 Being selected for the GCF marked the first time a large global environmental agency would be hosted in Asia.

-A parallel between The GCF and the World Bank can be drawn, as The GCF offers financial aid to developing countries in their quest to combat climate change.
+A parallel between the GCF and the World Bank can be drawn, as the GCF offers financial aid to developing countries in their quest to combat climate change.
 South Korea beat out 5 other competitors for this opportunity, as part of former South Korean President Lee Myung-Bak's initiative for green growth in Korea.
 The other competing countries were Germany, Switzerland, Mexico, Namibia, and Poland.
 According to Chief Secretary Kim Sang-hyup, the win for selection came at only 10 days before the decision was due, and mainly because the United States decided to lend its support to Korea.